Getting Started

 Installing the Appclacks CLI

-We don’t provide a user interface, for now, to work with the Appclacks cloud platform.
 We provide a full-featured command line interface to interact with the platform.

-To install the CLI, you should:
+To install the CLI from the prebuilt binaries, you should:

 • Get the latest release from the releases page.
 Be sure to download the archive for your platform and operating system.